VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

     indicates the outputs from neural network predictions and **Vortex-Fit** respectively, whereas, the outputs from simulations are without any suffixes.
     - `/path/to/save/prediction/outputs/plots`: for saving `*.png` plots and `*.avi` videos.
 Movies with only simulation from neural networks are saved as
-    `video_nn.avi`, movies with neural network predictions and simulations in comparison are saved as `video_sim_nn.avi` and movies with neural network predictions and simulations along with error map on velocity magnitude is saved as `video_sim_nn_error.avi`.
+    `video_nn.avi`, movies with neural network predictions and simulations in comparison are saved as `video_sim_nn.avi` and movies with neural network predictions and simulations along with error map on velocity magnitude are saved as `video_sim_nn_error.avi`.